migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-07-06 Sat: Continued updating the scripts and asking peers for the script optimization.

+2024-07-05 Fri: Continuing the walkthrough as well as debugging the script on closing the pool (technically selling / transferring the option to another user).

 2024-07-03 Wed: Creating scripts for the command line interface usage.
 Starting the pool, depositing the collateral, then minting options are quite complicated solely through command line interface.
 Thus, created scripts that can be used in the command line interface to perform the mentioned functioned ([walkthrough](https://brazen-need-a0a.notion.site/Panoptics-Guide-9e2897891a61485bb34c81c27a71aaaf)).

 2024-07-02 Tue: Learning to use command line interface to create options.
 Creating a walkthrough to guide others as well.